Rules and Regulations

 Art.
 31 Race Number Retrieval

-Bibs with race numbers can be picked up, subject to modification by the Organizers:
+Bibs must be collected, subject to modification by the Organizer, as follows:

-• For the children's race: on the Friday of the race, until 30 minutes before the start at the Sierre Town Hall.
+- For the Children’s Race: on the Friday of the race, until [30] minutes before the start, at the Sierre Town Hall.

-• For the Chandolin-Zinal Junior Race: the Friday before the race, from 1:00 pm to 8:00 pm at the Sierre Town Hall, or the Saturday of the race at the start in Chandolin as of 08:00 am.
+- For the Chandolin-Zinal Junior Race: on the day preceding the race, from [13:30] to [19:30] at the Sierre Town Hall, or on the day of the race at the start in Chandolin from [08:00].

-A third person may pick up the bib of a friend or family member.
-He/she must have proof of registration from the person concerned.
+A third party may collect the bib on behalf of a friend or family member, provided that proof of registration of the person concerned is presented.

 Art.
 32 Race Number Transfers